robmisasi/eslint-plugin-headers/README.md

 ## Motivation

-This plugin aims to be a successor to the popular plugin [eslint-plugin-header](https://www.npmjs.com/package/eslint-plugin-header).
+This plugin aims to be a successor to the popular but defunct plugin [eslint-plugin-header](https://www.npmjs.com/package/eslint-plugin-header).
-`eslint-plugin-headers` strives to implement the same features as `eslint-plugin-header` where possible, while sensibly extending features and supporting modern JavaScript frameworks.
+`eslint-plugin-headers` strives to implement the same features as `eslint-plugin-header` where possible, while sensibly extending features, supporting modern JavaScript frameworks, and maintaining compatibility with other common tools.

 ## Installation